 The research study also showed that teachers became more comfortable with technology, and more collaborative and flexible in their teaching.
 Furthermore, all of the 24 classroom teachers who participated in the focus group expressed a desire to integrate 3D design-based makerspaces into their future classes.

-Following the successful 2017-2018 research project, NSW schools are invited to submit expressions of interest to join the Maker Pedagogy Network Project (MPNP) to begin in Term 1, 2019.
+Following the successful 2017-2018 research project, 16 NSW schools will be part of the first Maker Pedagogy Network Project (MPNP) to begin in Term 1, 2019.

 The Maker Pedagogy Network Project

 The MPNP is designed to develop sustainable and scaleable models of professional learning that lead to effective implementation of maker pedagogies, STEM learning outcomes and improvement in students’ critical, creative and Design Thinking abilities.